kyma-project/test-infra/cmd/image-builder/image-builder.md

 | `CHANGE_BRANCH`   | Name of the pull request's base branch.                                                                                                                                                                                                                  | Required for pull requests                 |
 | `CHANGE_BASE_SHA` | Base branch commit SHA for the pull request.                                                                                                                                                                                                             | Required for pull requests                 |
 | `JENKINS_HOME`    | Indicates Jenkins runtime environment.
 Presence of this variable signals the tool to run in Jenkins mode (value not tested).                                                                                                                             | Always required for Jenkins pipeline usage |

-**Note**: This Jenkins integration is intended exclusively for the SRE team.
-It should not be used by other teams or projects.